Drosera nidiformis

 :

-not picky.
-Has grown well for me in the temp range of 60-85 degrees.
-Give Drosera nidiformis subtropical conditions.
+Drosera nidiformis has grown well for me indoors in the temp range of 60-90 degrees F. Give Drosera nidiformis subtropical conditions for best results.

 Lighting/Photoperiod

-I grow mine under T-8 lights with a 16-hour photoperiod.
-The leaves will turn a brilliant gold-red color under intense lighting.
+I grow my D. nidiformis directly under T-8 lights with a 16-hour photoperiod.
+The leaves will turn a brilliant gold-red color under intense lighting, or when left unfed for several weeks.

 Dormancy requirements:

 None required.
 Drosera nidiformis can be grown year-round if grown indoors during the cold months.
 I recommend the tray method.
-However, Drosera nidiformis should come back from the roots if it freezes or dries out.
+However, Drosera nidiformis should come back from the roots if it freezes (mild freezing temperatures) or if it dies from dessication/drought.

 Flowers